 Because of the regional focus of the 1999 haze rule, it is likely that BART requirements will be applied to a much larger number of sources across a broader geographic region than has been the case historically (i.e., through reasonably attributable visibility impairment requirements in the 1980 haze regulations).
-In addition, USEPA has for the first time introduced the possibility that source-by-source, command and control type BART implementation may be replaced by more flexible, market-based approaches, provided such alternatives can be shown to achieve greater progress toward visibility objectives than the standard BART approach.
+In addition, USEPA has for the first time introduced the possibility that source-by-source, command and control type BART implementation may be replaced by more flexible state initiatives (e.g. market-based approaches), provided such alternatives can be shown to achieve greater progress toward visibility objectives than the source by source BART approach.